-There have been cases in the past where people have checked themselves into rehabilitation centers because of unusual addictions.
-However, when individual claims to be addicted to diet soda and checks himself into rehab, it would definitely be surprising for most people.
+There have been many cases in the past where people have checked themselves into rehabilitation centers due to unusual addictions.
+However, if someone claims to be addicted to diet soda and checks themselves into rehab, it would probably be quite surprising to most people.

 It is a common perception among consumers of diet soda that it is not addictive.
 It is also perceived to be less harmful than regular soda.
 A lot of people who are conscious about their weight believe that diet soda will not cause weight problems.